Yes that is right we love fish in pregnancy!

 - NZ Cardinal Fish

-- Recreational fishers should look for current local advisory information about mercury contamination from past mining or other industry at their fishing site.
+- Recreational fishers should look for current local advisory information about mercury and other contamination from past mining or other industry at their fishing site.
 Examples of local contamination include Lake trout and Redfin from Lake Eildon in Victoria; and carp, redfin, Murry cod, golden perch from the Lodden river between Laanecoorie Reservoir to Bridgewater in Victoria- pollution from historical gold mining.
-Other sites across Australia and New Zealand can also be affected.
+Major ports such as the Sydney Harbour and Botany Bay also often have contamination advisory statements.
+Many other sites across Australia and New Zealand can also be affected.

 Also be aware of the following tips